Fault and No-Fault Divorce: An Overview

-- Abandonment for a certain length of time
+- Abandonment for a certain length of time;

-- Prison confinement
+- Prison confinement;

-- Inflicting emotional or physical pain (cruelty)
+- The other spouse has inflicted emotional or physical pain (cruelty).

 When both spouses seek a fault divorce and can both prove the other spouse is at fault, the court decides which one is least at fault.
 That party will be granted the divorce.
 This is called "comparative rectitude."
 This doctrine was created to address the problem of courts granting neither party a divorce if they were both at fault.
 Courts have a public policy interest in not forcing two people to stay married if they don't want to be.

-Unlike a no fault divorce, a spouse can object to a fault divorce by disproving or presenting a defense to the fault complained of.
+Unlike a no-fault divorce, a spouse can object to a fault divorce by disproving or presenting a defense to the fault complained of.
 The following is a list of common fault divorce defenses: